arobie1992/ClarinetSim/README.md

 COEFF_VALS=(1 10 100 1000) # see line 6 of simulations/template.txt
 MAL_PCTS=(0 10 25 50 75 90) # percentage of malicious nodes
 ```
 These are used to determine the runs, and are the best place to customize runs.
-Do be warned that all permutations of
-these values are tested, i.e., the total number of runs is
-`len(NODE_CNTS) * len(CYCLE_CNTS) * len(COEFF_VALS) * len(MAL_PCTS)`, so be careful about adding a lot of values.

 The script generates configurations for each run and stores them in the `simulations/configs` directory.
 This gets
 cleaned at the start of every run, so don't add files manually.
 Files are named